mustafagenc/nitrokit/CONTRIBUTING.md

 ## 🤝 Code of Conduct

 This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [mustafa@mustafagenc.info](mailto:mustafa@mustafagenc.info).
+Please report unacceptable behavior to [hello@nitrokit.tr](mailto:hello@nitrokit.tr).

 ## 🚀 Getting Started